googleads/googleads-shopping-samples/README.md

-# Samples for the Content API for Shopping and Manufacturer Center API
+# Samples for the Content API for Shopping, Manufacturer Center API and
+# Merchant  API

 These code samples are organized by platform or language.
 Each language directory contains a `README` with more information about how to run the